This blog may contain affiliate links. Read our disclosure policy for more info.

 One thing we love about this tour is that it takes into account the big group tour schedules (and where they might be) so that you can avoid the crowds and enjoy some local hidden spots all to yourself.
 The maximum group size is 15, so you won’t have to worry about competing for the best views.

 Your expert guide will help you to see some of the more difficult-to-spot animals along the way, like foxes, coyotes, and bears.
-You can add a light meal to your tour package for an extra $15 CAD per person, which includes a sandwich or wrap, some fruit, and a trail mix, or you’re welcome to bring your own and keep it in the cooler box on board the vehicle.
-And if you bring your own water bottle, you can keep on refilling it for free with filtered mountain water along the way.
+You’re also welcome to bring your own meal and keep it in the cooler box on board the vehicle.
+And if you bring your own water bottle, you can keep on refilling it with filtered mountain water along the way.

 This tour really does give you excellent odds of seeing wildlife while also enjoying the incredible beauty of Banff National Park.
 It’s incredibly well-organized and a lot of thought goes into the itinerary for each day to make sure that you really get the most out of your experience.
-It’s the exact opposite of a cookie-cutter tour!
+It really is the exact opposite of a cookie-cutter tour.

 All in all, we think that this is the very best tour for getting off the beaten path and spotting wildlife in Banff National Park.

-2. Private sunset safari in Banff (Best budget option)
+2. Year-Round Tour: Banff and its Wildlife (Best budget option)

 3. Discover grizzly bears from Banff (Best for sightseeing)